 To know a fairy tale is to experience it for yourself.

 The WonderLit approach is greatly inspired by P.L.
 Travers’ insight that we go to the myths for our own meaning.
 We’re not trying to find out what fairy tales mean in any absolute sense.
 What is important is what the story means to you.
-When you find something in a story that has personal meaning, you also shed light on a universal experience.
+When you find something in a story that has personal meaning, it will also likely have universal resonance.

 Respect the lines of the story, and then go between them.